peteroupc/peteroupc.github.io/bernoulli.md

 1. Set _g_ to 0.
 2. With probability _&lambda;_, add 1 to _g_ and repeat this step.
 Otherwise, go to step 3.
 3. Return a number that is 1 with probability W(_g_)/_&beta;_<sup>_g_</sup>, and 0 otherwise.
-(In the Flajolet paper, this is done by generating a _g_-letter word uniformly at random and "parsing" that word using a binary stochastic grammar to determine whether that word is valid.
-Note that the word can be determined to be valid as each of its "letters" is generated.)
+(In the Flajolet paper, this is done by generating a _g_-letter word uniformly at random and "parsing" that word using a binary stochastic grammar to determine whether that word can be produced by that grammar.
+Note that this determination can be made this way as each of the word's "letters" is generated.)

 An extension to this algorithm, not mentioned in the Flajolet paper, is the use of stochastic grammars with a bigger alphabet than two "letters".
 For example, in the case of _ternary stochastic grammars_, the alphabet size is 3 and _&beta;_ is 3 in the algorithm above.
 In general, for <em>_&beta;_-ary stochastic grammars</em>, the alphabet size is _&beta;_, which can be any integer 2 or greater.

 > **Examples:**
 >
 > 1. The following is an example from the Flajolet paper.
 A _g_-letter binary word can be "parsed" as follows to determine whether that word encodes a ternary tree: "3.
 If _g_ is 0, return 0.
 Otherwise, set _i_ to 1 and _d_ to 1.; 3a.
 Generate an unbiased random bit (that is, either 0 or 1, chosen with equal probability), then subtract 1 from _d_ if that bit is 0, or add 2 to _d_ otherwise.; 3b.
 Add 1 to _i_.
 Then, if _i_ < _g_ and _d_ > 0, go to step 3a.; 3c.
 Return 1 if _d_ is 0 and _i_ is _g_, or 0 otherwise."
-> 2. If W(_g_), the number of valid _g_-letter words, has the form&mdash;
+> 2. If W(_g_), the number of _g_-letter words that can be produced by the stochastic grammar in question, has the form&mdash;
 >
 >     - choose(_g_, _g_/_t_) \* (_&beta;_&minus;1)<sup>_g_&minus;_g_/_t_</sup> (the number of _g_-letter words with exactly _g_/_t_ A's, for an alphabet size of _&beta;_) if _g_ is divisible by _t_, and
 >     - 0 otherwise,